-The most common reported symptoms of TMD were

-unilateral or bilateral articular sound, jaw deviation, limitation of mouth opening, muscle tenderness, and pain in the maxillary joint [21-28]
+The most common reported symptoms of TMD were unilateral or bilateral articular sound, jaw deviation, limitation of mouth opening, muscle tenderness, and pain in the maxillary joint [21-28].

 In most similar studies, the prevalence of TMD was higher in women than in men.
-For example, in the studies of Kitsoulis et al. (2011) [29], Shetty et al. (2010) [30], Mohajerani et al. (2018) [17], and Vaziri Hasas (2017) [31], the prevalence or severity of TMD was higher in women than in men.
-In addition, Lasemi Saravi et al. [32] (2008) found that gender is an influential factor in TMD frequency.
+For example, in the studies of Kitsoulis et al. (2011) [29], Shetty et al. (2010) [30], Mohajerani et al. (2018) [17], In addition, Lasemi Saravi et al. [31] (2008) found that gender is an influential factor in TMD frequency.

-According to the studies of Jahandideh et al. (2017), Lasemi Saravi et al. (2008), and Johansson et al. (2003), the prevalence of TMD was significantly higher in people with parafunctional habit than in those without this habit and also in people with a history of trauma than in people without a history of trauma [16, 32-33].
+According to the studies of Jahandideh et al. (2017), Lasemi Saravi et al. (2008), and Johansson et al. (2003), the prevalence of TMD was significantly higher in people with parafunctional habit than in those without this habit and also in people with a history of trauma than in people without a history of trauma [16, 31-32].
 Thus, parafunctional habits and trauma can be considered the risk factors for TMD.

 Based on the results of the previous studies, the prevalence of TMD is relatively high among Iranian patients referred to dental centers.
 Therefore, planning the necessary education for people in the community, especially the high-risk individuals (older age group, people with oral parafunctional habits, and history of trauma, jaw dislocation, and loss of posterior teeth), can effectively prevent these TMJ complications.
 In addition, increasing dentists' awareness of the clinical symptoms of this disorder can help differentiate TMD pain from a variety of headaches, earaches, and other neurological pains and help treat the patients.
-Ghorbanizadeh S, et al